Welcome to St Patrick!

 Please find here the home learning grid with activities for you to complete.
 We will post a new one each week.

 These are also available on https://web.seesaw.me/.
-Here you can contact Miss Parr to ask any questions and upload your work to be marked.
+Here you can contact Miss Parr to ask any questions and upload your work.
 If you are unable to upload it, you can write it out ready for your return to school.

 Please read the attached letter, on the link below, which has information on how your child can access reading books and take quizzes at home over the coming weeks.
 This will enable them to enjoy reading and have fun exploring a whole new range of books.